congz007/light_project/ms/cover.md

 What are the questions addressed or hypotheses tested?
 We evaluated whether and how ALAN would affect the LMA (leaf mass per area) of understory plants through a two-year field light experiment in a tropical rubber plant forest in south China.

-What is the major contribution of your paper to your discipline?

 Assessing the impacts of artificial light at night on understory plants has little attention.
 We evaluated whether ALAN would affect LMA (leaf mass per area) of understory plants through a two-year field light experiment in a tropical rubber plantation in South China.
 We hypothesized that ALAN could impact the understory in two ways: by directly supplementing light to aboveground plant parts and indirectly by attracting insects, which could alter soil nutrient composition underground.